How To Install RPM Packages on Ubuntu 20.04

 sudo dpkg -i zenmap-7.92-2.noarch.deb

-Alternatively, if you want to perform installation and conversion both at the same time, use the following syntax:
+Alternatively, if you want to perform installation and conversion at the same time, use the following syntax:

 sudo alien -i your-package.rpm